dhemery/cwd.dhemery.com/site/posts/2003-05-the_cheeseburger_talk.md

 ---
-category:  Leading
+title: The Cheeseburger Talk
 date: 2003/05/13 20:13:00
 tags:
 - collaborating
-title: The Cheeseburger Talk
-comments: true
-published: true
-layout: post
+- leading

 ---

 <p> I'm attending <a href="http://www.catalysisgroup.com">Payson Hall</a>'s Fundamentals of Successful Project Management class this week.
 Day one focuses on defining the project. </p>